 - 3D Visualization of the Podocyte Actin Network using Integrated Membrane Extraction, Electron Microscopy, and Machine Learning; JASN, 2022.

 - Injury-induced actin cytoskeleton reorganization in podocytes revealed by super-resolution microscopy; JCI Insight, 2017.

 - Nanoscale Protein Architecture of the Kidney Glomerular Basement Membrane; Elife, 2013.

 The Division of Nephrology offers an annual grant ($50,000) to bring together a basic scientist and clinician from within the division to pursue a collaborative project with translational potential.

-- 2020 – Sanjay Jain, MD, PhD, and Tingting Li, MD will develop methods for single nucleus transcriptomic studies on archived diagnostic frozen kidney biopsy tissue from patients with pauci-immune glomerulonephritis (PIGN).
+- 2020 – Sanjay Jain, MD, PhD, and Tingting Li, MD developed methods for single nucleus transcriptomic studies on archived diagnostic frozen kidney biopsy tissue from patients with pauci-immune glomerulonephritis (PIGN).

 - 2019 – Eirini Kefalogianni, PhD, and Charbel C. Khoury, MD, worked together on a project titled Circulating immune cell types in diabetic nephropathy and their regulation by circulating TNFR1/2.
 Their aim was to characterize the forms and functions of circulating TNFR1/2 in diabetic nephropathy and test their effects on circulating immune cells with regard to surface receptor and cytokine expression profiles.
 Findings from the study could spur the development of drugs that target TNFR1/2 pathways for the prevention or treatment of diabetic nephropathy or other chronic kidney diseases.